 Dress appropriately for the activity.
-Make sure girls and adults avoid wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.
-Also have girls tie back long hair.
+Make sure everyone avoids wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.
+Also tie back long hair.

 Safety Activity Checkpoints - They should focus on the following areas:

 - How to open and close safely

 - How and when to use it

 - How to properly store it when not in use

 - How to sharpen the blade

 - How to clean the blade/knife

 - Learn how to pass and acknowledge when you receive it by saying Thank You

 - Learn about the circle of safety

 - Always keep the knife pointed in safe direction

 - Learn about additional emergency and safety procedures